 Whether your lights are more like Edward Johnson’s, or Clark Griswold’s, or somewhere in between, we hope they serve to brighten the season, and bring warmth and comfort to your hearts.

 Celebrate the Holidays at Heritage Square!

-November 18th through December 31st – see the Rosson House all decked out for the holidays, have tea, personalize a gift for someone at Handcrafted, attend a workshop, or play turn-of-the-century games during Snow Week.
+November 18th through January 6th – see the Rosson House all decked out for the holidays, have tea, pick up a unique gift for someone The Bungalow, or attend a VIP tour.
 Don’t miss a single thing – catch up with Heritage Square events by checking out our calendar, here.